shashvat42200/Pokedex/README.md

 -Should be able to render information about each region(location) in the games

--Should make a catagorized list of all the items in the games
+Should make a catagorized list of all the items in the games

 Must Be Built In Angular